weikengchen/jekyll-now/_posts/2017-8-5-ndsscitetemplate.md

 ---
 layout: post
-title: Bibtex Template for NDSS Symposium
+title: Bibtex Template for NDSS Symposium and CIDR
 ---

 NDSS website does not offer official bibtex, which adds extra overhead for people who want to cite.